paperjoob/CMS-PHP/README.md

 # CMS-PHP

-A content management system built with PHP and Bootstrap
+A content management system built with PHP and Bootstrap.
+Functionalities include:
+- Searching for keywords

+To build the database, checkout the database.sql file.